mercyellen/comparisons/README.md

   * Java | Swift
     ---- | -----
     Makes it possible to inspect classes, interfaces, fields and methods at runtime, without knowing the names of the classes, methods etc. at compile time.
-It is also possible to instantiate new objects, invoke methods and get/set field values using reflection. | its current functionality allows us to look at the objects’ properties without modifying them, which is representeted by Mirror structure
+It is also possible to instantiate new objects, invoke methods and get/set field values using reflection. | Swift's reflection capabilities are based around a struct called Mirror.
+You create a mirror for a particular subject and the mirror will then let you query it.

 * How is reflection used?

   * Java | Swift
     ---- | -----
     Java Reflection can be used to map properties in JSON files to getter / setter methods in Java objects, like Jackson, GSON, Boon etc. does.
-Or, Reflection can be used to map the column names of a JDBC ResultSet to getter / setter methods in a Java object. |
+Or, Reflection can be used to map the column names of a JDBC ResultSet to getter / setter methods in a Java object. | Its current functionality allows us to look at the objects’ properties without modifying them, which is represented by Mirror structure